-Access Road & the end of the Gare The road is single track in stretches to the end of the Gare and is partly owned by PDPorts and the final section is a private road.
+Access Road & the end of the Gare

+The road is single track in stretches to the end of the Gare and is partly owned by PDPorts and the final section is a private road.
 It is closed one day a year to stop it becoming a right of way.
 The rest of the year the road is open and many visitors to the South Gare use the road.
 Unfortunately, many people have in the past and continue to use the road to dump rubbish which sometimes includes garden waste despite a waste recycling area in Warrenby a short distance away.
 A number of these discarded plants manage to survive in this comparatively mild coastal situation.

 The road snakes its way through areas of slag laid down in the Victorian period with the former steelworks on your left then through sand dunes to the bare concrete at the end of the Gare which also provides micro habitats for plants to get a foothold.
 At the far end of the Gare are several bushes of the Duke of Argyll's Teaplant, Lycium barbarum.
 A member of the Solanaceae (Nightshade) family it produces the goji berries although the plants at the windswept end of the Gare rarely produce fruit.
 These plants were originally planted by birdwatchers to provide cover for migrating birds, NZ55692816.

-The plant above is Wild Clary, Salvia verbenaca, GR NZ55692816.
-It is at the side of the road and is probably a garden throw out.
+throw out.
 Top left and bottom left photos are of the Duke of Argyll's Teaplant, Lycium barbarum.

 Cypress Spurge, Euphorbia cyparissias, grows alongside the access road where the sand dunes meet the road, NZ56012647.

+One of the rarest plants at the South Gare is another pink species this time it is Tunicflower, Petrorhagia saxifraga, this definitely looks like it is a garden throw out.
+It seems to be slowly spreading in small area at the side of the road, NZ57382546.